vmware-tanzu/velero/docs/troubleshooting.md

   * Make sure your S3-compatible layer is using [signature version 4][5] (such as Ceph RADOS v12.2.7)
   * For Ceph, try using a native Ceph account for credentials instead of external providers such as OpenStack Keystone

+## Velero (or a pod it was backing up) restarted during a backup and the backup is stuck InProgress

+Velero cannot currently resume backups that were interrupted.
+Backups stuck in the `InProgress` phase can be deleted with `kubectl delete backup <name> -n <velero-namespace>`.
+Backups in the `InProgress` phase have not uploaded any files to object storage.

 [1]: debugging-restores.md
 [2]: debugging-install.md